bcarpenter7/blog-react-final/Unit_2/project-2/project-2.md

     **Note: You will have to make changes and adjust/adapt as you build**

 ## How to Submit Your Project
-Your project is due on Monday March 20 at 9AM EST. You will present your project and show your code to classmates and instructors.
+Your project is due on Friday June 30th at 9AM EST. You will present your project and show your code to classmates and instructors.

-:heavy_check_mark: Add your project to [this google sheet](https://docs.google.com/spreadsheets/d/10n5WO3dpQPkrKqBd5lUwoTbjmn6EPDTJFwc8IcgRhfk/edit?usp=sharing).
+:heavy_check_mark: Add your project to [this google sheet](https://docs.google.com/spreadsheets/d/10zaWrGrCQvuNhOMu2MGJKwx9mDhxjCBL7sy93yy7BzM/edit?usp=sharing).

   - _NOTE:_ This will be the order you present in!